-- √ For more information on the Group CSR governance, see chapter 1, section 1.3 of the Universal Registration Document. - √ For more information on SustainAgility, see "Imerys Replay" at www.youtube.com/user/ImerysReplay.
+√ For more information on SustainAgility, see "Imerys Replay" at www.youtube.com/user/ImerysReplay.

 (1) The 2030 Agenda for Sustainable Development with the Sustainable Development Goals (SDGs) at its core was adopted by member States of the United Nations in September 2015.
-The 2030 Agenda is a commitment to eradicate poverty and achieve sustainable development by 2030 world-wirle
+The 2030 Agenda is a commitment to eradicate poverty and achieve sustainable development by 2030 world-wide.

-UNITED NATIONS GLOBAL COMPACT AND SUSTAINABLE 3.1.2 DEVELOPMENT GOALS
+UNITED NATIONS GLOBAL COMPACT AND SUSTAINABLE 2.2 DEVELOPMENT GOALS